Aruupaka/AI4EO-Project/README.md

 This project uses three different neural network models for image classification:

 1. **Artificial Neural Network (ANN)**:
-    - A basic neural network model suitable for simple image classification tasks.
+    - ANN is the most basic neural network model and is only suitable for simple image classification tasks.

 2. **Convolutional Neural Network (CNN)**:
-    - A model that extracts spatial features from images, suitable for handling image data.
+    - CNN introduces convolution and pooling operations on the basis of ANN to make effective use of spatial information and local correlation of images, which is suitable for processing image data.

 3. **Vision Transformer (ViT)**:
     - A transformer-based model that can effectively handle global information in images.